 If I didn’t write anything about the coronavirus I would feel ridiculous.
 We’re in the middle of a pandemic!
 What’s been said is true: we’re living through history.
-Years from now we could look back at what is happening on the news and what we personally captured during this time and see how far we’ve come.
-We could show our children and grandchildren and explain our accounts of what happened.
+Years from now we could look back at what is now on the news and what we personally capture during this time.
 The outcome of this will change the way people think and act if it hasn’t done so already.
 At this point in time the US has surpassed Italy and China in the number of documented cases.
 Daily life has been impacted in noticeable ways.
 The state and county you live in can affect how drastic the changes are because the nation isn’t on the same page yet on how to handle this.
-Some are in full on “shelter-in-place” mode.
+Some states and counties in the US are in full on “shelter-in-place” mode.
 Others only have “non-essential” businesses closed and strongly recommend social distancing.

 A lot of businesses have closed their doors.
 People have been laid off because businesses either don’t have the money to sustain themselves and support their employees or simply don’t want to pay out their employees.
 What’s even worse is not everyone has been promised a position back when this is all over.

 During this time, I’m lucky to still be employed and to work for the company that I do.
 For the most part they’ve gone beyond my expectations in how they’ve reacted to the news and how they’re treating us as employees.
 Unfortunately, most people aren’t in this position.